 • Pay attention to slump.
 Concrete uniformity is important to achieving Ff and Fl numbers.
 When the first load is delivered at a 4 in. slump and the next at a 10 in. slump, the concrete contractor will have a hard time achieving a uniform finish.
 If all the concrete is delivered at a 4- to 5 in. slump, the concrete contractor has uniform concrete to work with, making it easier to achieve a flat, level floor.

 • Limit equipment loads until the concrete gains strength.
 Otherwise you’ll damage the slab.
+You can use the maturity method to estimate the in-place strength of the concrete.

 Chris Sjolander of Northland Concrete and Masonry contributed to this blog post.